If you are a blogger then the word pageviews are both wonderful and the bane of your existence.

 Tip #1 Clean House

 Just like our homes our blogs can become cluttered.
-And when you have a cluttered blog you will not be able to gain the success you hoped for.
+And when you have a cluttered blog you will not be able to gain the success you hope for.
 Take this time to go through your plugins and remove any you are no longer using.
 Plugins are good, yes, but too many can really slow things down.
 And we all know a slow blog is NOT a successful blog.

 Tip #2 Update Key Words